QM-Quality-Manager/v3-docs/content/en/docs/message/tabs/message_process.md

 ### Message details

 This table provides a brief description of the content and status of the message that will be processed in this page.
-Click on Arrowclosed.gif to see the rest of the checked categories.
+Click on {{< onlystaticimg src="/images/Arrowclosed.gif" >}} to see the rest of the checked categories.

 ### Choose action